wtk34500000/rails-pratice/README.md

 ## Instruction

-- Add a work order to start!
+- Add a work order to begin if work order list is empty!
+- Use "/orders/v1/api" as the end point for api request